JaspreetKhela/JaspreetKhela/README.md

 The following works of literature that I have read or I am planning on reading are centred around the development of a growth and an antifragile mindset.
 Individuals who believe their talents can be developed (i.e. through hard work, good strategies, and input from others) have a growth mindset.
 They tend to achieve more than those with a more fixed mindset (i.e. those who believe their talents are innate gifts).
 Antifragility is defined as being resilient or adaptive in the face of extreme stressors, chaos, and disorder.

-I will also provided links to summary notes for works of literature that I have/will read below.
+I have provided/will provide links to summary notes for works of literature that I have/will read below.
 * [In Queue] Mindset: The New Psychology By Carol Dweck
 * [In Queue] Extreme Ownership: How U.S. Navy Seals Lead And Win By Jocko Willink (Author) And Leif Babin
 * [In Queue] Can’t Hurt Me: Master Your Mind And Defy The Odds By David Goggins